 Also, some later serial numbers begin with a single letter.
 If you have one of these, check here for more information.

-The Elgin National Watch Company never made pocket watch cases.
+For the most part, the Elgin National Watch Company never made pocket watch cases.
 It should be noted though, that the Illinois Watch Case Company, of Elgin Illinois, was a major manufacturer of watch cases and their cases are often found marked "Elgin", "Elgin Giant" and other trade names containing the word Elgin.
 These are not products of the Elgin National Watch Company.
 Right up in the 1920s, the common practice was for customers to select watch movements and cases separately at the retail outlet.
 The local watchmaker or jeweler would then fit the movement to the case at that time.

 Modern Elgin Watches, Quartz and Elgin Clocks